isovector/reasonablypolymorphic.com/site/posts/2019-05-25-faking-fundeps.markdown

 ```

 `findMatchingEffect` takes the output of `allFindCts` for a *single wanted
-constraint*, and *all of the given* constraint, and sees if there's a single
+constraint*, and *all of the given* constraints, and sees if there's a single
 match between the two.
 If so, it returns the matching effect.

 We need one last helper before we're ready to put everything together.
 We wanted